How We Can Solve The STEM Gender Gap One Classroom at a Time

 - Make interactive teaching tools such as 3D scanners, VR goggles, and robotic Legos a part of your classroom curriculum to enhance hands-on learning.
 Click here to read our blog post on the top 5 STEM technology tools changing the classroom today.

-- If your school has a limited budget or a rigid curriculum, provide girls with the resources and the encouragement to pursue STEM clubs and activities outside of the classroom
+- Next, if your school has a limited budget or a rigid curriculum, provide girls with the resources and the encouragement to pursue STEM clubs and activities outside of the classroom

-- Propose and encourage STEM-centric field trips to science centers, museums, planetariums, university campuses, botanical gardens, etc.
+- Finally, propose and encourage STEM-centric field trips to science centers, museums, planetariums, university campuses, botanical gardens, etc.

 2. Show Girls the Value of STEM